magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

     @returns void

 Sets the checkbox state: checked, if `param` is `true`, unchecked if `param` is `false`.
-In the current implementation the checkbox Ui component doesn't support [indeterminate](https://css-tricks.com/indeterminate-checkboxes/) state.
+In the current implementation the checkbox UI component doesn't support [indeterminate](https://css-tricks.com/indeterminate-checkboxes/) state.
 Can affect `value`.

 ## Examples of use

-### Example 1: Checkbox Ui Component as a Boolean state checker
+### Example 1: Checkbox UI component as a Boolean state checker

-You can use a checkbox Ui component to simply toggle some boolean flag.
-In this case you need to decide which pair of variables the checkbox Ui should process:
+You can use a checkbox UI component to simply toggle some Boolean flag.
+In this case you need to decide which pair of variables the checkbox UI should process:

  - `true` / `false`, Boolean
  - `'true'` / `'false'`, String
  - `1` / `0`, Number
  - `'1'` / `'0'`, String
  -  other pairs of variables of simple types.

 The value pair is placed in the `valueMap` parameter.
 Consider, that data from the component is always sent using the POST method and all values are casted to strings.
-You controller/model must handle such situation.
+Your controller/model must handle this.

-<p class="q">such situation?</p>

 If you decide that value pair to be of Boolean type, the component's configuration might look like following: